silconari/Modeling-Animal-Movement/README.md

 ### transforming dataset

-I removed NaN, empty and duplicated values and some irrelevant data for my model, like event-id, sensor type, study name... and sorted and chopped my dataset by year.
+I removed NaN, empty and duplicated values and some irrelevant data for my model, like event-id, sensor type, study name...remains only latitude and longitude sorted and chopped by year.

 #### timestamp